Skip to main content

 Per pipelineNo (today)All keys can hit any pipeline they have access to

-If you need a workspace-wide cap (e.g. to enforce a spend ceiling), use the Settings > Billing spend limits, not rate limits.
+If you need a workspace-wide spend ceiling, your prepaid credit balance is the cap, manage it from Settings > Cost, not rate limits.

 Best practices